Company | Market cap ($B) | Dividend Yield | P/E | P/B | |||

 Ticker Symbol | BMO | |

 Bank of Montreal stock (BMO stock) has performed particularly well over recent history compared with Canada’s TSX index.
-Its annualized 15-year return is 3.3 times the return of the TSX index.
+In Q3, 2024, BMO’s earnings per share were lower than expected, at $2.64/share.
 A group of merchants founded Montreal Bank in Montreal in 1817.
 Operational headquarters and executive offices moved to Toronto in 1977.
 It is one of the eight largest banks in North America.
 As the oldest Canadian bank, it had the institution number 001.

 In Canada, it does business as BMO Bank of Montreal, while in the US, it does business as BMO Financial Group (which includes the BMO Harris Bank).
 Its investment and corporate banking division is called BMO Capital Markets.
 Its wealth management division is branded BMO Nesbitt Burns.

 BMO has earned a place in the list of best dividend stocks for not missing any dividend payments since 1829.
-BMO Financial Group is acquiring Bank of The West from BNP Paribas for US$16.3 billion.
+BMO Financial Group acquired Bank of The West from BNP Paribas for US$16.3 billion.
 BNP Paribas is the second largest bank in Europe after HSBC.
-It plans to merge Bank of the West with BMO Harris Bank and double its presence in the US market.
+It merged Bank of the West with BMO Harris Bank and doubled its presence in the US market.

 Bank of Montreal Main Branch - a Pantheon-like building located on Place d'Armes in Old Montreal.
 This building is the centrepiece of BMO’s headquarters.
 Bank of Montreal is the oldest bank in Canada, founded in 1817.
 Montreal, Canada.